 In 1999, the Institute partnered with Crossway Books to re-release God, Revelation, and Authority.
 In subsequent years, under Moore’s leadership, it featured symposia, events, and essays related to evangelical engagement of the public square and secular culture, becoming well-known for its original scholarly work in these fields.

 In 2014, after a brief recess, SBTS President Mohler and Provost Randy Stinson asked Dr. Owen Strachan to become the Director of the Institute.
 Strachan, a professor of theology and history at SBTS and Boyce College, worked for several years for President Mohler, serving as his Editorial Assistant from 2005-07.
-He has written numerous articles and reviews on Henry’s theology and influence on evangelicalism in scholarly journals like Themelios, Trinity Journal, and the Journal of the Evangelical Theological Society.
-Strachan’s 2011 dissertation at Trinity Evangelical Divinity School, written while he was the Managing Director of the Carl F. H. Henry Center for Theological Understanding, offered a fresh appraisal of the intellectual vision of Henry, Harold John Ockenga, and Billy Graham in the neo-evangelical period.
-It will be published in monograph form in 2015 with Zondervan Academic.
+In 2019, Dr. Andrew Walker was appointed the next Executive Director of the Henry Institute by Provost Matthew J. Hall.